matsn0w/IIS-EmergencyLS-ELS-FiveM/docs/vcf.md

 All these three sections must be present, otherwise the file won't be valid.
 They live under the main `<vcfroot>` tag.
 You can use the bare configuration file below to start completely from scratch, or edit one of the configuration examples included in the `xmlFiles` directory.

+Alternatively, you can use [this convenient graphical interface](https://matsn0w.github.io/MISS-ELS)!

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <!-- ELS VEHICLE CONFIGURATION FILE -->